 Australasia, and the Far East ("MSCI EAFE index")), an index of bonds

 (Barclays Capital Aggregate Bond Index)*, and the Nasdaq Composite Index**.

-was a good year for most stock market indices as central banks around
+was a fantastic year for stock market indices across the board as central banks around

 the world continued a strategy of monetary easing to provide additional

 liquidity to the markets.
 Small caps and tech led the way, with the Russell 2000 Growth Index rising 43.30%, the Nasdaq Composite rising 40.12%, the Russell 2000 rising 38.82%, and the Russell 200 Value index rising 34.52% .
 Large caps also performed well, with the S&P 500 Index rising 32.39% The bond market, on the

 other hand, posted its first annual decrease in value since 1999, dropping 2.02%.

 indices outperformed Growth indices during the past year - the